mirlek/MortalKombat/README.txt

-There are my results taken in the Zarmarafon 2021.
+There are my results taken in the Zarmarathon 2021.
 Then I was making some corrections on my own to reach the consistency.

 # main commands